napari/island-dispatch/source/blog/triangulation_summary.md

 ## Retrospection

-When we start talking with SpatialData community about sponsoring work on speedup of Shapes layer the initial idea was to have single PR.
+When we started talking with the SpatialData team about sponsoring of work on speedup the Shapes layer, the initial idea was to have a single PR.
-But after fast review of work range we have decided that it will be much better to work on sequence of PRs.
-One of the benefits of this approach wast that users will get some speedup since napari in version 0.5.2.
+However, after a fast estimation of work required, we decided that it would be much better to work on sequence of PRs.
+One of the benefits of this approach was that napari users already could make use of some speedup since napari version 0.5.2.

-Also total amount of changes was so big that it was hard to review.
+It also made the total amount of changes easier to review as the work was spread over multiple relatively small pull requests.

-Current work contain improvements in three areas:
+The work contains improvements in three areas:

 1. Speedup Checking layer state (move task to separate thread and speedup the code),
 2. Speedup highlight of shape under mouse,
 3. Speedup triangulation of edges and shapes,

-Two first made usage of napari with loaded shapes layer much more pleasant.
+The first two points made usage of napari with a loaded shapes layer much more pleasant.
-The last one significantly speedup load of shapes layer.
+The last point significantly  speeds up the loading of shapes layer.

-When support from SpatialData allow to spend multiple days to understand the source of performance issues and fix them.
-However sometimes PRs stuck in review process.
+The financial support of SpatialData allowed Grzegorz to spend multiple days to understand the source of performance issues and fix them.
+However, sometimes PRs were stuck in the review process.
 One of the reasons is that only one core-dev is funded to work on this task.

-In this situation it not was a big problem, as there were multiple subtasks.
+For this project, it was not a big problem, as there were multiple subtasks.
-Also, there was assumption, that if some problem was not spotted in review, the author will fix it fast in next PR.
+Also, the assumption was that if some problem was not spotted in review, Grzegorz could fix it fast in a next PR.

-Such assumptions may be not correct if external contributor will work on the task.
+These assumptions may be not correct if an external contributor will work on the task.
-In such situation project may require more time to review the PRs.
+In such situations, a project may require more time to review the PRs.
+Hence, direct financial support of a napari core developer was crucial for this project.
-Also hiring core-dev gives better knowledge retention in the project, that is important for core functionality of the project.
+Furthermore, hiring a core-dev gives better knowledge retention in the project, that is important for sustainability of the napari project.

 ## Results

-Based on benchmarks we have got speedup of loading shapes layer by 10-20 times.
+Based on benchmarks, we achieved a 10–20× speedup in loading the Shapes layer.
-Also the triangulation of shapes is around 215 times faster when using bermuda backend and 100 times faster when using PartSegCore backend.
+Also, the triangulation of shapes is around 215 times faster when using `bermuda` backend and 100 times faster when using `PartSegCore` backend.

 ```
 | Change   | Before [5535c71a] <v0.5.1^0>   | After [2d27070a] <switch_bermuda>   |   Ratio | Benchmark (Parameter)                                                                 |